jonathanwiesel/hipqus-v2/README.md

 #hipqus-v2
 ***
 This simple application monitors a Disqus forum and sends a notification to HipChat (API v2) rooms when a new comment is made in said forum.
 Can be easily deployed to Heroku.
-You only need to set the following enviroment variables:
+You only need to set the following environment variables:

 ```
 DISQUS_API_KEY=disqus_api_key